-For our first #auslibchat for the year, we’ll be talking ‘end-user design’.
-Our scope for the chat goes beyond software, catalogue searching, discovery etc to cover the application of end-user design approaches and practices to library and information service and interaction, space and programs.
+For our first #auslibchat for 2017, we discussed ‘end-user design’.
+Our scope for the chat went beyond software, catalogue searching, discovery etc to cover the application of end-user design approaches and practices to library and information service and interaction, space and programs.

 Missed this chat?
-Catch up with Storify: https://storify.com/aliangac/auslibchat-12-end-user-design
+Catch up with Storify here.

 If you’re new to Twitter, and/or #auslibchat this year, be sure to check out this awesome guide to maximise your experience!

-Need something to start off your thinking?
+Need something to start off your thinking about end-user design?
 Check out this article on Public Libraries Online.